mauricioscastro/hcreport/README.md

 # hcreport
 ## A collection of Openshift health checks bundled in a operator

-Our CSA LATAM team has been facing the challenge of reviewing Openshift clusters, managed or not, during too many of our engangements and the current set of scripts to collect and transform data into a nice report not sparesely faces execution problems by the customers I have deciced to repack them into a operator.
+Our CSA LATAM team has been facing the challenge of reviewing Openshift clusters, managed or not, during too many of our engangements and the current set of scripts to collect and transform data into a nice report not sparesely faces execution problems by the customers so I have deciced to repack them into a operator.

 This would come as a person exercise for understanding and using operators as much as getting to know Go code better.